Problem Household Waste

 • all household appliances

-• all televisions, such as CRTs, plasma, LCD and projection
+• all televisions and accessories, such as CRTs, plasma, LCD and projection

 • laptops, notebooks, palmtops and tablets